alx-sch/42_pipex/README.md

 For example, common commands such as 'grep', 'ls', or 'cat' are exectuable files stored within the system.
 To determine the exact path(s) to a specific command, you can use `which` in bash or `where` in zsh, followed by the command name, such as `which grep` or `which ls`.

 When calling a command, the terminal shell checks the PATH environment variable.
-This variable contains a list of directories where the operating system searches to find the executable file corresponding to the given command.
+This variable contains a list of directories, delimited by colons, where the operating system searches to find the executable file corresponding to the given command.

 To view a list of all environmental variables and their values, you can execute the `env` command in the terminal.
 This command displays a list like this (excerpt):